DataStrategist/linuxRstuff/README.md

 `useradd x` add a user called x.
 Might have to sudo

+`sudo adduser x --force-badname` is the better prefered way to do it... if you do the other way RStudio might be upset.

 `passwd x` change the password for x

 `gpasswd -a x sudo` Add user to sudo group